What Can You Do with a Communications Degree?

 Is communications a good career?

 Mike Profita of The Balance wrote about how communication features into every area of work, thereby giving graduates an opening into virtually any field.
-He displayed the spectrum of communication skills when he said, “Communication majors learn how to assess the needs and preferences of readers, viewers and listeners.
+He displayed the pervasive importance of strong communication skills when he said, “(Communications) majors learn how to assess the needs and preferences of readers, viewers and listeners.
 They have the creativity to devise innovative strategies for conveying their messages.
-Students who are in the communication major learn to plan, organize and execute projects, programs and events.
+(A student who is) in the communication major learn to plan, organize and execute projects, programs and events.
 They must be attentive to detail but at the same time understand the big picture.”

 In other words, every career comes down to communication, which is why at least a class or two in the subject is required at the majority of universities.
 Whether you just take what’s required to graduate or you make communications your major, make sure you find a school with a great program.